scala-ide/scala-worksheet/README.md

-scala-ide-plugin.g8
+Scala Worksheet plugin
 ===================

-Giger8 template for Eclipse plugins based on the Scala IDE.
+A simple worksheet implementation for Scala IDE.
+It is a glorified editor, with the option of evaluating the script and placing the results of each expression in a comment on the same line.

-This template produces 5 Eclipse plugins:
+There are 5 Eclipse plugins:

 * the plugin itself
 * the `plugin.tests` fragment